Josfyn-06/LITA_Capstone_Project-1/README.md

 - Blank Value Check: Verified the dataset for blank values
 - Data Type Conversion: Converted specified columns to text format for consistency
 - Data Standardization: Reformatted date columns to YYYY-MM-DD for uniformity
-- Duplicate Removal: Removed duplicate rows to ensure unique records, resulting in
+- Duplicate Removal: Removed duplicate rows to ensure unique records.
+40,079  duplicates were found and removed left with 9,921 unique values out of 50,000 records that was given in the dataset.

 ## Exploratory Data Analysis